 4. Do You Work From Home?

 When you work from home, you need to make sure you are taking your health into consideration.
 Many remote workers find that loneliness becomes a huge issue because they have nobody to interact with on a day to day basis.
 Make sure you go out of your way to get some fresh air during your working from home day.
 Head to a local coffee shop and spark up a conversation with a friendly stranger.
-This will help you to keep your mental health in check.

 5. Find Your Routine